PgDip Pharmacy (Overseas Pharmacists Assessment Programme)

 Without documents 1-3 your application will NOT be processed.

 After receipt of these documents from the GPhC you will be sent application details directly from the university.
-We will interview applicants to discuss their previous experience prior to making an offer.
-A successful candidate will have relevant patient facing experience, and a demonstrable ability in both English Language and numeracy.
+We will invite applicants to visit us (in person or via Skype) for an informal discussion about your work experiences and interest in pharmacy.
+This will also give you the opportunity to ask us any questions you may have about the course or the university and view the Department.
+A successful candidate will have a demonstrable ability in both English Language and numeracy.
+It is beneficial to have some patient facing experience.

-After completing the OSPAP Diploma and successfully passing the subsequent GPhC pre-registration pharmacist training year, you will be able to register and practice as a UK qualified pharmacist in various environments, undertaking a diverse array of challenging roles within differing commercial, NHS, industrial or academic establishments.
+After completing the OSPAP Diploma and successfully passing the subsequent GPhC pre-registration pharmacist training year, you will be able to register and practice as a UK qualified pharmacist in various environments, (including community pharmacy, hospital pharmacy industrial or academic establishments), undertaking a diverse array of challenging roles.

 You are strongly advised to check the latest visa details or changes on the Home Office website and UK Border Agency website regarding working in the UK.
 This is very important as you will need to work as a pre-registration Pharmacist for 12 months after successfully completing the OSPAP course.
 Whilst every effort will be made to guide you through the application process, including assistance with interview skills and CV writing, please be aware that it is not the University's responsibility to secure you a pre-registration position.

-As part of the OSPAP course you will have the opportunity to undertake short, supervised, hospital and community pharmacy placements as part of your study modules.
+As part of the OSPAP you will have the opportunity to undertake a short, supervised, hospital visit and a community pharmacy placement as part of your study modules.
 This practical component will require a letter of good standing from the police authorities in your country of origin if you have not been in the UK for at least 6 months.
-If you have been in the UK for at least 6 months you will need to complete a CRB (Criminal Records Bureau) application form.
-In all cases students will be expected to attend our Occupational Health Department and received any necessary vaccinations prior to attending placements.
+If you have been in the UK for at least 6 months you will need to complete a DBS (Disclosure Barring Service) application form.
+In all cases students will be expected to attend our Occupational Health Department and receive any necessary vaccinations prior to attending placements.

 Medicines and Pharmacy Practice (OSPAP)